systemli/userli/README.md

 ## Using `checkpassword` command

-The console command `usrmgmt:users:checkpassword` is a checkpassword command to be used for authentication (userdb and passdb lookup) by external services.
+The console command `bin/checkpassword` is a checkpassword command to be used for authentication (userdb and passdb lookup) by external services.
 So far, it's only tested with Dovecot.

-In order to use the usrmgmt checkpassword command with Dovecot (< 2.3), the `default_vsz_limit` (defaults to 256MB) needs to be raised in the Dovecot configuration.
+In order to use the userli checkpassword command with Dovecot (< 2.3), the `default_vsz_limit` (defaults to 256MB) needs to be raised in the Dovecot configuration.
 Starting with Dovecot 2.3, the default is 1G.